mjeongDSL/project-ideas/free-1.md

 # Free project 1
+### Shared Spaces

 ## The user and a language
 This section describes who the project would serve and why a language might be a good way to meet their needs.

+This project serves a group of people who share a set of spaces and need to use the spaces at various times.
+Examples include kitchenes, lab spaces, and study room.
+This language would ideally be good for any user to reserve a space or designate the space as 'occupied'.

 ### What's the need?
 _What need is met by your idea?
 Who are you helping?
 What is that person's experience like now?
 What would their experience be like if you could help them?_

+Shared spaces are often managed by some form of scheduler but the interfaces we use for them are nonintuitive and rather poor.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

 ### Why you?